Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 880M should perform a bit faster than the Radeon HD 4890 1GB overall. (explain)
+Memory BandwidthThe GeForce GTX 880M, in theory, should be a bit faster than the Radeon HD 4890 1GB overall. (explain)

-Texel RateThe GeForce GTX 880M should be much (more or less 205%) more effective at anisotropic filtering than the Radeon HD 4890 1GB. (explain)
+Texel RateThe GeForce GTX 880M will be a lot (more or less 205%) faster with regards to AF than the Radeon HD 4890 1GB. (explain)

-Pixel RateThe GeForce GTX 880M is a lot (about 91%) more effective at full screen anti-aliasing than the Radeon HD 4890 1GB, and also capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 880M should be a lot (approximately 91%) faster with regards to AA than the Radeon HD 4890 1GB, and capable of handling higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison